ePC: Fast and Deep Predictive Coding in Digital Simulation: Error-based PC and Connections to Other Algorithms

 Although PC has long been described as a variational Bayes algorithm \citep{bogacz2017tutorial,friston2009pc,millidge2021pc_review}, it is only recently that its probabilistic generative properties have been explored \citep{oliviers2024MCPC, zahid2024MCPC_copy}.
 In this context, PC is seen as a hierarchical Gaussian graphical model, where: \begin{itemize} \item Layer predictions $\hat s_i$ represent the predicted means ($\mu$) of Gaussian distributions (where negative log-likelihood corresponds to a squared error loss) \item Variance is typically fixed at $\sigma = 1$ (or precision weights are introduced) \item The states $\s$ are sampled from the predicted Gaussians: $s_i \sim \mathcal{N}(\hat s_i, 1)$ \item Standard PC's "energy minimization" (as described in \cref{sec:state_optim}) corresponds to finding the maximum-likelihood states $s$ instead of sampling from the full distribution \end{itemize}

 When ported to this setting, ePC becomes: $s_i = \hat s_i + 1 \odot \epsilon_i$ \:\:\: (where 1 represents unit variance)

-A common problem in probabilistic graphical models is that direct sampling breaks the computational graph, inhibiting the gradient flow needed for backpropagation.
+A common problem in probabilistic graphical models is that direct sampling breaks the computational graph, inhibiting the gradient flow needed for reverse-mode AD.
 One ingenious and highly successful solution is the VAE reparameterization trick \citep{kingma2013vae}, which transforms a standard normal into the predicted distribution:

 Notice the strong similarity with the earlier formulation of ePC when $z \to s,\;\;\; \mu \to \hat s_i, \;\;\; \sigma \to 1$